UX Design & Product Case Studies

 - Role: UX designer leading accessibility design solutions.

 - Process: Applied WCAG standards, redesigned and tested accessible interactions, and iterated through audit feedback with engineering.
-All designs took into account desktop and mobile views.
+All designs were designed for both desktop and mobile views.

 - Outcome: Reached compliance, established company-wide accessibility standards, and unlocked additional higher-education contracts.